SagarFLokhande/SagarFLokhande/README.md

 - Hi, I’m @SagarFLokhande.
 A physicist by training, interested in working at the intersection research and technology.
 - In particular, I’m currently interested in Statistics, Python, Machine Learning Models, Simulations, R and Unix Shell.
-- I’m currently learning R and advanced SQL.
+- I’m currently learning R and TensorFlow.
 - How to reach me: Gmail - sagar.f.lokhande@gmail.com

 <!---